-Articles and chapters in Reader and Electronic Resources, the book How Russia Really Works by Alena Ledeneva.
+Articles and chapters in Reader and Electronic Resources.

 Format and Requirements

 This will be a reading and discussion seminar.
-All students will be expected to prepare the set of required readings each week, marked with an asterix.
+All students will be expected to prepare a set of required readings each week.
 In addition, students will deliver brief oral reports on both required and supplementary readings.
-Written requirements include: a short review essay discussing two or more readings (5 pages), due October 16; and a research paper: 12-15 pp. for undergraduates, due December 16, and 15-20 pp. for graduates, due December 31.
-Papers may be delivered electronically, but be sure to retain a printed copy as backup.
-One page proposals for paper topics must be submitted for approval by November 14.
-The grade for the seminar will be 15% for the review essay; 25% for class participation and 60% for the research paper.
+A paper (12-15 pp. for undergraduates, 15-20 pp. for graduates) will be due at the end of term.
+One page proposals for paper topics must be approved by November 10.
+The grade will be one third for class participation and two thirds for the paper

 HIS351Y1 / POL354H1 / POL354Y1 OR a course in Russia/Soviet politics